What PPE Equipment Do You Really Need?

 Eye Protection

-Eye protection is one type of PPE equipment.
-It protects your worker’s eyes from harm caused by foreign objects or light.
+Eye protection describes any type of PPE equipment that protects your worker’s eyes from harm caused by foreign objects or light.
 It comes in the form of glasses/spectacles and goggles which are often inexpensive when purchased in bulk.

 If your workers need eye protection, then it is a good idea to take the extra precaution and stock up.